-This group of islands found in the small bit of sea that divides France and the UK are often overlooked, but after reading about these hidden gems you’ll be rushing to book a flight for a Christmas holiday well spent on these unique set of islands.
+This group of islands is often overlooked, but after reading about these hidden gems you’ll be rushing to book a flight for a Christmas holiday well spent on these unique set of islands.

 Filled with breathtaking coastlines, hidden beaches and an astounding history that will take you back in time; these islands are independent, self-governing Crown dependencies.
 So, you’ll encounter a unique Britishness in the air when you visit, with its citizens proudly honouring Her Majesty, all while remaining true to the unique history and culture of the islands.

 As we near the end of 2021 most of us thought that by now this pandemic would be a simple anecdote, left behind as a faint memory.
 However, as we are coming to discover, things aren’t looking that way, which is why some might be sceptic to travel outside of the UK for the time being.

 Well, you’ll soon find that the Channel Islands can bring the magic of a Christmas holiday without having to stress over the realities of travel during a pandemic.
 (Follow gov.uk for more travel updates and COVID-19 restrictions.)

 The Channel Islands are comprised of five main islands: Guernsey, Jersey, Alderney, Sark and Herm.
 The largest being Guernsey and Jersey, where you can find several good connections from both England and France.
 The flight from London to Jersey or Guernsey is about an hour.
 Most visitors arrive by ferry or plane to either Guernsey or Jersey, once there if you are keen to visit the neighboring islands there are ferries that can take you to and from the islands regularly.
 The islands also have their own airline, Aurigny, which has flights from Jersey and Guernsey.

 Christmas in the Channel Islands